elioetibr/testapp/README.md

 ## Application

 The 'testapp' directory contains the application which runs on Python 3.9.
-Project dependencies are stored in 'requirements.txt' and need to be installed with `pip install -r requirements.txt`.
+Project dependencies are defined in `pyproject.toml` using modern Python packaging standards and can be installed with `uv sync` or `pip install -e .`.
 Running `start.sh` will start the application server on port 8000.

 ## Tests